-Briefing papers in relation to the Annual Report and procedural matters to be decided at the Council Meeting or Special Committee Meeting during the election period will also be provided to Councillors.
+Briefing papers in relation to the Annual Report and procedural matters to be decided at the Council or Delegated Committee meeting during the election period will also be provided to Councillors.

-All requests received by Council officers for information about Council's existing projects, programs or services will be responded to in a 'business as usual' manner.
-This means up to date responses will be provided about progress on Council projects or services to Councillors, candidates, and members of the community.
+All requests from Councillors to Council staff for information about Council's existing projects, programs or services will be responded to in a 'business as usual' manner.
+This means that up to date responses will be provided about progress on Council projects or services to Councillors, as well as candidates more generally and members of the community.